anikavermaaa/mhealth-intake/README.md

 ├── configs/
 ├── prompts/
 └── stats_lengths.py
+Datasets, intermediate outputs, and environment files are intentionally excluded to preserve privacy and reproducibility boundaries.

 ## Results
 The dual-head architecture demonstrates improved interpretability and calibration compared to single-output baselines, particularly in scenarios where anxiety indicators are linguistically subtle or context-dependent.
 Threshold calibration further stabilizes predictions across varying response lengths and styles.